zarf-dev/zarf/examples/longhorn/README.md

 # Longhorn

-This example shows how you how to deploy [Longhorn](https://longhorn.io/) using Zarf
+This example shows how you how to deploy [Longhorn](https://longhorn.io/) using Zarf.

 Before deploying Longhorn make sure your nodes are configured with the [Longhorn Installation Requirements](https://longhorn.io/docs/1.4.0/deploy/install/#installation-requirements).